-The creation of OutdoorCure has been the amalgamation of my 20 years experience as a Chartered Psychologist and my personal experience from the other side of the desk, after suffering a life-threatening illness in 2012.
+The creation of OutdoorCure has been the amalgamation of over 20 years experience as a Chartered Psychologist and my personal experience from the other side of the desk, after suffering a life-threatening illness in 2012.

-I have always been a passionate, enthusiastic and highly motivated person, always doing my level best to live life as an adventure.
+I have always been a passionate, enthusiastic and highly motivated person, always doing my best to live life as an adventure.
 In much the same vein, I am fascinated by people - how we function, how we react and how we relate to each other.

 This meant that it was a natural progression for me to pursue a career in psychology.
 I chose to specialise in coaching as I had a strong desire to empower people, to help them find their purpose, maximise their potential and have the ability to be resilient during difficult times.

 My approach of “Think Different, Think Simple” gave birth to OutdoorCure,

 and has formed the basis of all the packages that we offer.